 Instructions

-- Along with the maple syrup, tahini, peanut butter, vanilla extract and chocolate chips
+- Add the the maple syrup, tahini, peanut butter and vanilla extract to a bowl

 - Mix until fully combined

-- Line an 8x8 square pan with parchment paper
+- Line an 8×8 square pan with parchment paper

-- Press the batter into the pan until flat and spread in an even layer
+- Press the oat batter into the pan until flat and spread in an even layer

-- Let sit in the fridge for 1-2 hours until firm
+- Let sit in the fridge for about 2 hours (until firm)

 - Cut the bars and enjoy!